 The power of apology is often ignored.
 It’s essential to resolve a conflict or ask forgiveness, yet apology is often discourage and in some cases even prohibited!

 We can all think of festering grudges that have tarnished or completely destroyed relationships.
 Many of us can think of a situation where we could offer an apology but have chosen not to (well, I can).
-Sometimes we make the link between a sincere expression of regret and its healing properties, but more often we choose to ignore this and instead find excuses to justify our refusal to apologise.
+Sometimes we make the link between a sincere expression of an regret and its healing properties, but more often we choose to ignore this and instead find excuses to justify our refusal to apologise.

 Making an apology can be a powerful first step to remedy a troubled relationship, but we generally have a range of reasons for not offering it.

 Aaron Lazare, author of On Apology, starts out by saying:

 “Apologies have the power to heal humiliations and grudges, remove the desire for vengeance, and generate forgiveness on the part of the offended parties.
 For the offender, they can diminish the fear of retaliation and relieve the guilt and shame that can grip the mind with a persistence and tenacity that are hard to ignore.
 The result of the apology process, ideally, is the reconciliation and restoration of broken relationships.”

 Many relationships could benefit from this process, particularly at work, yet business cultures positively discourage apology on the basis that it is somehow associated with blame or weakness; apologising for something at work equates to being ‘wrong’, and being wrong is not a comfortable place for most of us in a culture that encourages us to be ‘right’ as much as possible.

 Privately, we have no such excuse.
 If we ignore the power of apology and refuse to not apologise when it is warranted and we know we could, then we also have to take responsibility for that decision without hiding behind blame or hurt pride.